SYMI – facts and questions

 SYMI – facts and questions about development in population, production and living conditions. ed.
-3, 2019
+4, 2019/2024

-Over the centuries, Symi gained wealth by agriculture, shipbuilding, seafaring, sponge fishing.
+Over the centuries, Symi gained wealth by agriculture, shipbuilding, trade, seafaring, wreck-regaining, sponge fishing.
 At the end of the 19th century between 22.000 and 30.000 inhabitants (different figures have been provided) earned their living in the island.

 How many in each of the trades?
-Unknown.
+Only partially known.
 Role distribution between genders?
 Unknown.
 We can see by the size of ruined houses on the waterfront and along the Kali Strata that a number of very wealthy families have dominated parts of the society.
-But what of the other economic classes?

 Today’s view of the landscape reveals large areas of terraced mountains-slopes, where wheat, wine, olive trees and other produce can have been cultivated.
 The mills in Chorio tell about large scale grain-milling, probably to deliver the flour for biscuit-baking to support long distance sponge-fishing.
 But biscuits has not been the only meals for the sponge fishermen!
 Did the islanders supply salted or dried or fresh meat for their ships crews?
 If not – who else?